The following actors are part of the TIBER-FI framework.

 Red Team (RT)

 The team performing the operational aspects of the testing is referred to as the Red Team.
-The Red Team is typically a commercial service provider.
-When a financial entity has their own internal Red Team, there must be credible controls in place to ensure that the Red Team is independent from the design, implementation and operations of tested information systems.
+The Red Team is external service provider.
+The Red Team is independent from the design, implementation and operations of tested information systems.
 It is essential that the Red Team has the aspect of an external advanced attacker when planning and executing testing.

 A good Red Team is composed of professionals with varied sets of cyber security skills, ranging from risk management, penetration testing, targeted attacks, open source intelligence and social engineering.
 The size of the team varies, based on the specifics of the tested functions and the scope of testing.